dylan-lang/opendylan/documentation/hacker-guide/source/glossary.rst

 interactive execution
    a mechanism for exploratory programming by which the user can execute Dylan forms in an existing process.
-May allow “out of language” operations such as addition of new variables to existing modules, redefinition of classes, constants, overriding sealing restrictions, etc. Forms to be executed can come from a project or from an interactor.
+May allow "out of language" operations such as addition of new variables to existing modules, redefinition of classes, constants, overriding sealing restrictions, etc. Forms to be executed can come from a project or from an interactor.